cgarciae/treex/README.md

 module = MyModule().init(42)
 module # MyModule(a=array([0.927...]), b=array([0.749...]))
 ```
-You can also mix and match the two strategies, meaning that some parameters can be initialized via `Initializer`s while others via `module_init`.
+We can also mix and match the two strategies, meaning that some parameters can be initialized via `Initializer`s while others via `module_init`.
 The rule is that `Initializer`s are always going the be called first.

 ### Filter and Update API
-The `filter` method allows you to select a subtree by filtering based on a type, all leaves that are not a subclass of such type are set to a special `Nothing` value.
+The `filter` method allows selecting a subtree by filtering based on a type, all leaves that are not a subclass of such type are set to a special `Nothing` value.
 ```python
 class MyModule(tx.Module):
     a: tx.Parameter = np.array(1)